Foundation Stock Service

 Many seem to be wholly unaware of their large size, so expect a GLP to attempt to sit on your lap in order to be as close to you as possible!

 Because they do create such tight-knit bonds with their humans, German Pointers can be prone to separation anxiety which can have devastating mental health effects on any dog.
-It can also lead to the dog lashing out at furniture and going to the toilet where it shouldn't.
+It can also lead to the dog lashing out at furniture and going to the toilet where they shouldn’t.

 Correct training, however, can often remedy this behaviour in a German Longhaired Pointer.

-When it comes to health, German Longhaired Pointers are a robust, healthy breed and are therefore not prone to any specific health concerns, diseases, or illnesses.
+When it comes to health, German Longhaired Pointers are a robust, healthy breed and are therefore not prone to any specific health concerns, diseases or illnesses.

 However, there are a few conditions that should be looked out for: